soukoku/ntwain/README.md

 supported really.
 Other changes include

-* All TWAIN data types are now struct instead of class (and they come from [twaincs](https://github.com/twain/twain-cs for correctness).
-It may have been easier to implement them as class when starting out this lib, but it's not really ideal anymore.
-The change also makes them match the twain.h names for easier use with the spec pdf.
+* All TWAIN data types are now struct instead of class (and they come from [twaincs](https://github.com/twain/twain-cs) for correctness.
+It may have been easier to implement them as classes when starting out this lib, but it's not really ideal anymore.
+The change also makes them match the twain.h names and the spec pdf.

-* Caps no longer have their own wrapper properties for each type.
-This makes calling custom caps easier but you will have to consult the docs on what containers and values should be.
+* Caps no longer have their own wrapper properties for each type, though common helpers are provided.
+This makes calling custom caps possible but you will have to consult the docs on what containers and values they should be.

 * All lower-level TWAIN APIs are public instead of hidden away.